Skip to content

 A quote by Richard HendersonNational Trust Chair of the Project Board

-Why is the Changing Chalk project important?
+Why is Changing Chalk important?

-It supports such a rich and diverse range of plants and insects that it’s sometimes referred to as ‘Europe’s tropical rainforest’.
+The chalk grassland supports such a rich and diverse range of plants and insects that it’s sometimes referred to as ‘Europe’s tropical rainforest’.
 Around 40 species of flowering plant can be found in just one square metre of chalk grassland, with many of these species growing nowhere else, including rare orchids and wildflowers.
 It is also home to rare insects including the Wart-biter Bush-cricket.

 A scene showing the prominent hill formations and iron-age hill fort on the chalk grassland South Downs at Devils Dyke near Brighton, stretching away into the distance with fields in the valley below.